utdata/rwd-mastery-assignments/final-project/rubric-next-project.md

 This assignment is either required or extra credit depending on the type of semester (long vs summer).

-Include all the written parts in a single Google Doc and share that with me.
+Include all the written parts in a single Microsoft Word or Google Doc and share that with me.
 Include a link to the data.

 ## Deliverables